 Although the traditional Mass continues to be permitted under certain circumstances, is this a step towards its outright suppression?

 The neo-modernists of our time desire nothing more than this, precisely because they recognize the truth of the axiom lex orandi, lex credendi, lex vivendi.
 Traditional Catholics are inoculated, in a way, against the destruction and reconstruction of Catholicism that has been pursued for some time now, in the “long march through the institutions.”
 Such Catholics are the “iconophiles” of our time who revere the images of Christ and His holy ones—the primary image being the liturgy itself!—and who therefore make a central place for ritual, culture, memory, history.
 The iconoclasts would rid the Church of these things and replace them with their own humanistic substitutes.
-The faction in power right now, drunk on blood, will try to suppress the old Mass altogether.
+The faction in power right now will do their utmost to suppress the old Mass altogether.
 It’s worse: they want the extinction of the usus antiquior in its entirety—all the sacramental rites, the Breviarium Romanum of Pius X, the Rituale Romanum, the Pontificale Romanum, the whole works.
 They’re starting with the Mass because it’s the “font and apex,” but their end game is to see the historic Roman rite confined to encyclopedia entries.
 We will have to work and pray very much to oppose their efforts, and it is going to get very messy in many places.

 In the three days that followed the publication of the motu proprio, I realized anew the magnitude of the spiritual warfare in which we are engaged as traditional Catholics.